How to Build a WordPress SaaS

 - Introduce the user to the brand identity

-- Needed to display the user’s balance prominently
+- Needed to display the users balance at all times

 - Display credits in native currency